 13th Surface runoff from watershed and its determination.
 Flow regimes in open channels.
 Maximum and minimum discharges, m-day and N-year discharges, winter regime, influence on runoff regime, influence of reservoirs on regulation of outflow from watershed, etc.

-By attending the course students will get basic information on behaviour of fluids, phenomenons generated in water flow in pressure system and open channels.
-The students will also learn the information on water cycle in nature and measuring of related qualitative and quantitative parameters.
+The course wiil provide students with basic informatio on fluid behaviours and effects, phenomenons generated in water flow in pressure systems and open channels.
+Students will gain knowledge of natural water cycle and measuring of related qualitative and quantitative parameters.

 Specification of controlled education, way of implementation and compensation for absences